beaverbuilder/documentation/docs/assistant/plugin/apps/updates.md

 id: updates
 title: Updates App
 sidebar_label: Updates
+description: Manage plugin and theme updates for your site.
 ---

 The Updates App allows you to manage plugin and theme updates for your site.